Reweighting the RCT for generalization: finite sample error and variable selection: Conclusion and future work

 \section{Conclusion and future work}

 In this work, we establish finite-sample and asymptotic results on different versions of the so-called \textit{Inverse Propensity Sampling Weights} estimator, when the adjustment set is constituted of categorical covariates.
 We give the explicit expressions of the biases and variances for all estimates, together with their quadratic risk.
-Our detailed analysis allows us to compare this different estimate in differente finite-sample regimes.
+Our detailed analysis allows us to compare these different estimates in several finite-sample regimes.
 Indeed, to the best of our knowledge, our work is the first to study the impact of finite trial and observational data sets on IPSW performance in the context of generalization, by providing rate of convergence for several IPSW estimates.
-By doing so, we link these results with previous results in epidemiology where one data source was considered infinite, and also explain how certain observations can be seen through the eyes of seminal work in causal inference (efficient estimation with IPW).
+By doing so, we link our work with previous results in epidemiology where one data source was considered infinite, and also explain how certain observations can be seen through the eyes of seminal work in causal inference (efficient estimation with IPW).

 \paragraph{Which covariate to include?} This work also reveals that care should be taken when selecting the covariates to generalize.
 From applied literature, we have noticed that practitioners usually select almost all available covariates to build the weights, which is encouraged by the fear of missing an important shifted treatment effect modifier.
 We show that inclusion of many covariates comes with the risk of adjusting on shifted covariates that are not treatment effect modifiers, which can drastically damage the precision.
 On the contrary, even though adding some non-shifted covariates may sound counterintuitive, we show that such practice improves asymptotic precision, as soon as the non-shifted additional covariate set modulates treatment effect.
 Still, adding too many covariates endangers overlap and therefore can lead to finite sample bias.
 In light of these theoretical results, we believe that physicians and epidemiologists have an important role to play in selecting a limited number of covariates when generalizing trial's findings.